jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 6. Back to step 2 for N iterations.
 7. Use the last value of W & b for our model.

-We build a model for each community, and use these models to predict how well Pieter may do in each community.
+We build a model for each community and use these models to predict how well Pieter may do in each community.

 > In our model, we predict the number of dates for people with certain income and years of education.
 The corresponding values (the number of dates) in the training dataset are called the **true values or true labels**.